 Consider these practical ideas for converting your basement:

 Depending on the size of your basement, there are any number of dedicated environments you could create down there.

 Many table top games are compact enough to fit in basements, and there are many multi-game tables available as well.
-You could install a pool table, a ping pong table, a foosball table, or anything you can think of.
+You might consider installing a pool table, a ping pong table, a foosball table, or anything else that you are passionate about.